srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 These simple steps conclude the lab deployment.
 At this point, we have a fully functional Leaf/Spine fabric and a bare three-node k8s cluster.
 In the next sections we will configure k8s networking and deploy a test service.

-## Minikube MetalLB installation
+## MetalLB installation

-As are using MetalLB, first we need to enable it in the Minikube cluster:
+A key component of our lab use case is the [MetalLB](https://metallb.universe.tf/) load balancer that is used to announce services IP addresses to the IP fabric.
+MetalLB is not installed by default in Minikube, so we need to enable it:

 ```bash
 minikube addons enable metallb -p cluster1
 ```

-MetalLB has two [modes of operation](https://metallb.universe.tf/concepts/): Layer2 and BGP.
-For this Lab we will use BGP.
+MetalLB has two [operation modes](https://metallb.universe.tf/concepts/): Layer2 and BGP.
+We will use the BGP mode.

 MetalLB also provides two different [BGP implementations](https://metallb.universe.tf/concepts/bgp/):